 - Sitting down in a good restaurant is a very interesting experience of enjoyment of the Mediterranean lifestyle, and the first principle to learn here is that there's no need to rush.
 Time, (and a good amount of it) is invested in the event of any meal.

-- Lunch and dinner take place a bit later than most everywhere, with restaurants opening from 13.00 to 16:00 hours at noon and from 20:00 to 23:00 hours for dinners.
-On the weekends, dinners can start around 22:00.
+- Lunch and dinner take place a bit later than most everywhere, with restaurants opening from 13.00 to 16:00 hours at noon and from 20:00 to 23:00 hours for dinner.
+On the weekends, dinner can start around 22:00.

 - Prices depend mostly on the quality of the restaurant, but in many cases this is not true.
 Barcelona is a very demanded city touristically speaking, and many restaurants in touristic areas will be overpriced no matter the quality of the food.

 - In average terms, many restaurants have different options of a closed menu, and depending on the category it can be in the range of 12-18€ at lunch time (on a week day) for a meal that includes a first course or starter, a main course, beverages like beer, wine or soda, and coffee or dessert.

 Discover the best tours and activities in Barcelona

 Experience the magic and passion of a live flamenco show in Barcelona with tapas, drinks and front row seats.